cssmh/book-sharing-client/README.md

 ## Description

-MBSTU BookHaven is a comprehensive platform for book sharing, enabling users to sign up, add, manage, and book books efficiently.
+MBSTU BookHaven is a comprehensive platform for book sharing that enables users to sign up, add, manage, and book books efficiently.
 It incorporates various features to ensure a seamless and user-friendly experience.

 ## Features

 1. **User Authentication:**

    - Sign up with name, photo URL, email, and password.
-   - Login with email or Google account.
+   - Log in with email or Google account.
    - Email verification required for new users.
+   - Change password and update profile options in the profile section.
-   - User added to the database with their details and role.
+   - Users are added to the database with their details and role.

 2. **Navigation and Accessibility:**